Lewisham Council Homepage Skip navigation

 We value your experience as a resident, and we’re always looking for people who want to help shape and influence the future of our services.

-Joining our Resident Scrutiny Panel will enable you to work alongside other residents as a team.
+Joining our Resident Review Panel will enable you to work alongside other residents as a team.
 You will provide us with an independent view of our performance and offer feedback on how we can improve our services for our residents.

-No previous experience is required, but we want enthusiastic individuals who can effectively express their views and constructively challenge, understand, and analyse information.
+You can dedicate any amount of time you’re able to.
+No previous experience is required, but we want enthusiastic people who can effectively express their views and constructively challenge, understand and analyse information.
 You will also need to work effectively independently and as part of a team.

 What support or training will be available?

-You will receive support from our Community Relations Team and an independent Mentor, as well as ongoing training to help you achieve your potential.
+You will receive support from our Community Relations team and an independent mentor, as well as ongoing training to help you achieve your potential.
 You also have the option to gain an accredited qualification delivered by tenant engagement experts at the Tenant Participation Advisory Service (TPAS).

 Benefits

-In addition to influencing and shaping services and gaining in-depth insight into our work, there are several significant benefits to being part of the Resident Scrutiny Panel.
+In addition to influencing and shaping services and gaining in-depth insight into our work, there are several significant benefits to being part of the Resident Review Panel.
 From gaining an accredited qualification to learning new skills and boosting your CV, being a committee member can help enhance your personal and professional development.

 The role is voluntary, and members receive no payment.
 However, we will cover reasonable expenses, such as the cost of transport to and from meetings or childminding and other support costs.